-When is the Best Time of the Year to Visit Finland?
+When is the Best Time to Visit Finland

 Are you looking to see the Northern Lights, visit with Santa during the Christmas season, enjoy snow activities like ice-fishing, or stay in a real ice-igloo?
 Then you’ll want to visit Finland between December and March.
 Your daylight hours will be short and be prepared for temperatures to fall as low as -25 °C (-18 °F)

 If you’re looking for longer days but still want to enjoy some snow activities, April and May are a good time to visit.
 There are also fewer crowds.

 The summer months are June, July, and August.
 In the Land of the Midnight Sun, the sun never sets.
 In Helsinki, the sun is out until around 11pm.
 Temperatures, even in the summer, are never hot, hovering around 15-20°C (60-70 °F).
 This is the time to sample fresh strawberries, go on hikes, and enjoy time kayaking in the sea or lake.

 The autumn season is September to November.
 Temperatures are cool, around 5-10°C (40-50°F) during the day, and close to freezing point at night.
 Up in the Lapland area, the aspens are turning yellow and the maples orange and red.
 And everywhere, the forest is carpeted with berries and mushrooms.

 All your adventures in Finland are likely to begin and end in the capital Helsinki.